Requires node v8 or above. Upgraders, please read the release notes.

 index.html as the SPA you create this rule:

-If a static file at the requested path exists (e.g.
+If a static file is requested (e.g.

-/css/style.css) then serve it, if it does not (e.g.
+/css/style.css) then serve it, if not (e.g.

 /login) then serve the specified SPA and handle the route client-side.

 URL rewriting and proxied requests

 Another common use case is to forward certain requests to a remote server.

 The following command proxies blog post requests from any path beginning with